-To assign a keyboard shortcut to a style, switch to the Style property sheet in the dialog described above, position the text cursor in the Shortcut key edit box and press the desired key combination.
+To assign a keyboard shortcut to a style, switch to the Style property sheet in the dialog for editing the style.
+There, position the text cursor in the Shortcut key edit box and press the desired key combination.

 Note: If you press a key combination that is already assigned, the current assignment is displayed below the Shortcut key edit box.
-In that case, you should press the Backspace key \leftarrow to delete this key combination and then enter another one.
+In that case, you should press the Backspace key - to delete this key combination and then enter another one.
 Otherwise, you will overwrite the assignment for another style, or even for one of TextMaker's commands.

-We recommend using key combinations that include the keys [Ctr] and [Shifta], since these are normally not assigned.
+We recommend using key combinations that include the keys [Ctrl] and [Shifta], since these are normally not assigned.